 The statement of activities demonstrates the degree to which the direct expenses of the Authority's given function are offset by program revenues.
 Direct expenses are those that are clearly identifiable with a specific program.
-It is the Authority's policy to not allocate indirect expenses to a specific function.
-Program revenues include grants and contributions that are restricted for meeting the operational or capital requirements of a particular function or program.
+It is the Authority's policy not to allocate indirect expenses to a specific function unless the cost allocations are required by our grantors.
+Program revenues include grants and contributions that are restricted for meeting the operational or capital requirements of a particular function or program and service charge related to Medicaid program.
 Other income items not properly included among program revenues are reported instead as general revenues.